 - E1 Ecology and Diversity of Forest Ecosystems

-Research on the composition, structure and inter-actions of forest ecosystems is part of the programme.
+Research on the composition, structure, and interactions of forest ecosystems is part of the program.
 Geographical conditions vital for forest management and the requirements for maintaining sustainable management and preserving the stability of ecosystems are identified.
 The main areas of research are: site conditions of forest stands, hydrology, climatic conditions, and the diversity of forest ecosystems, such as soil microbiology, physiology, botany and dendrology, species composition, structure, dynamics and inter-relations of ecosystems, and the evolutionary and genetic processes of woody plants.

 - E2 Biological Basis of Forest Management

-The doctoral programme teaches sylviculture, production of seed material, wildlife management, forest protection (including pathology and zoology), adopting the latest experimental and research findings, related both to plantation forestry and to nature-oriented management.
+The doctoral program teaches sylviculture, production of seed material, wildlife management, and forest protection (including pathology and zoology), adopting the latest experimental and research findings, related both to plantation forestry and to nature-oriented management.